oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 / ​Hierarchical String<def:hierarchical-string>: string in the format
     \<component\>{/\<component\>}\*.

+/ ​Issuing Party<def:issuing-party>: entity that releases a CSAF
+    document, independent of its role according to the distribution system.
+It is usually the same one as described by the value of `$.document.publisher` in that CSAF document.

 / ​Line<def:line>: contiguous sequence of characters, starting either at
     the beginning of an artifact or immediately after a newline